thornewman/snmptastic/README.md

   It is strongly advised the directory have strong permissions (0600) to protect the contents

-* Optional: Add to systems
+* Optional: Add to systemd
   Copy the snmptastic.service file to /usr/lib/systemd/system and register with

   systemctl daemon-reload